 Item Findings Synopsis A flood levee exists for the Capricornia Canal protecting residents east of the canal.
 However, it is observed that significant flood waters travel to the western side of the canal, and it was proposed a Flood Levee for Western South Golden Beach could reduce flood risk for the township.
-Potential Impacts A flood levee designed to provide flood immunity for flood events protects properties behind the levee, however levees often increase the flood waters in front of the levee.
-The inclusion of the western levee may reduce the level of protection that the existing eastern levee provides.
+Potential A flood levee designed to provide flood immunity for flood events Impacts protects properties behind the levee, however levees often increase levee may reduce the level of protection that the existing eastern levee provides.
 Coastal Impacts No coastal impacts were identified as a part of this study.
 Key Constraints Flood levees are associated with a considerable financial cost, where few properties are currently observed to be impacted by the 100 year flood event from the modelling results developed by the North Byron FRMS&P (WMA, 2020).
 Potential Approval Pathways and barriers Modelling to be undertaken by the Catchment Wide overland flow study could result in different flood levels potentially further justifying the investigation of a flood levee for West South Golden Beach.

-Item Findings Flood mitigation As very few properties are observed to be impacted by the 1% AEP Effectiveness event is expected to have limited effect on the protection of properties for Western South Golden Beach, as it is unknown if the residents West of South Golden Beach experience significant overland flow flooding.
+Item Findings Flood mitigation Effectiveness As very few properties are observed to be impacted by the 1% AEP event is expected to have limited effect on the protection of properties for Western South Golden Beach, as it is unknown if the residents West of South Golden Beach experience significant overland flow flooding.